hazelcast/hazelcast-nodejs-client/README.md

 In this example, the code creates a list with the values whose keys start with the letter "F”.

-You can use `this` attribute to perform a predicated search for entry values.
-Please see the following example:
+You can use the `this` attribute to perform a predicated search for entry values.
+See the following example:

 ```javascript
 var personMap;